 You were ill-equipped to make them with your limited experiences.
 You were pressured to decide.
 Either push away the world you came from and disconnect from the source or remained connected to yourself and us.

-- You were one of the majorities of kids that responded to fear and threats.
+- You were one of the majorities.
+Kids who respond to fear and threats.

 - You blindly complied.